mhagglun/RepositoryCreator/README.md

 ```bash
  git clone https://github.com/mhagglun/RepositoryCreator.git
 ```

+#### Important
-Edit the shell script repositorycreator by replacing the <oAUTH token> with a personal access token generated from your [github page](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).
-Make sure that it is given access to edit your repositories.
+Edit the repositorycreator.sh and replace the **oAUTH-TOKEN** with a personal access token generated from your [github page](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).
+Check the box that says **public_repo**

-Also make sure that your github username is set by running
+Next make sure that your github username is set by running
 ```bash
 git config --global user.name
 ```